openfed/openfed-project/README.md

 ### composer.patches.json

 Where all the specific patches for the project should be set.
+This repo doesn't apply patches so this file will always be empty and it's here just to be used as a template or starting point.
 See bellow how to apply patches using the command line.

 ## Usage